 At the same time, you don’t want to flood user timelines and be perceived as annoying.
 You need to find a middle ground here.

-If you don’t know how it works, check out my ultimate guide to using Instagram story to promote your business.
+If you don’t know how it works, check out our ultimate guide to using Instagram story to promote your business.

 The timing of these posts is crucial as well.
 Top brands typically post content during office hours of a standard workweek.